 We’ll be providing sea kayaks–plastic Nigel Dennis Romany kayaks, or other fiberglass (mostly) NDK model.
 If you are interested in driving down with your other toys, please do.
 Surf kayaks, SUP, surfboards, and boogie boards are all fun to play with.
 We may have a SUP or two as well if we can fit it.

-On the April 14-20, 2020 Surf Camp, Bonnie Perry will drive the van down from San Diego and be our second coach.
+Bonnie Perry will drive the van down from San Diego and co-coach this course in 2022.
 In British Canoeing, Bonnie is the fourth woman in North America to be awarded the 5 Star Leader on the Sea.
 She’s also a Level 3 Sea Coach, a 3 star assessor, and 3 star open boater.
 In the UKCC she is one of three people in the US with the Level 3 Discipline Specific Sea Kayak Training.
 In the ACA, Bonnie is a Level 4 Open Water Instructor Trainer and in Paddle Canada she’s a Level 2 Instructor.
 Bonnie spent her formative years in Hawaii messing around on surfboards.
 Surf Camp will be a homecoming for her as well, coaching others in the magnificent forces of nature, and inviting them to express joy through play.
-When Bonnie is not on the water she is the Rector/Senior Pastor of All Saints’ Episcopal Church www.allsaintschicago.org.